Clients Collaborate: Flexible Differentially Private Federated Learning with Guaranteed Improvement of Utility-Privacy Trade-off: Experiments Setup and More Results

 \subsubsection{Model Training Efficiency}

-To validate the efficiency of our server-side low-rank proximal optimization, we conducted a comparative analysis of the runtime between our FedCEO and other methods in Table \ref{runtime}.
-We observe that the training efficiency of our method significantly surpasses PPSGD and CENTAUR, approaching the efficiency of LDP-FedAvg without any utility improvement.
+To validate the efficiency of our server-side low-rank proximal optimization, we conduct a comparative analysis of the runtime between our FedCEO and other methods in Table \ref{runtime}.
+We observe that the training efficiency of our method significantly surpasses PPSGD and CENTAUR, approaching the efficiency of UDP-FedAvg without any utility improvement.